 Baran Doda is a Senior Project Manager in the fields of climate and energy with more than a decade of experience in academic and policy research.
-He contributes his significant expertise and diverse analytical skills to adelphi’s work on the design of carbon pricing instruments, linkages between emissions trading systems and market-based decarbonization policies particularly for energy and industrial sectors.
+He contributes his diverse analytical and technical skills to adelphi’s work on the design of carbon pricing instruments, linkages between emissions trading systems and market-based decarbonization policies particularly for energy and industrial sectors.
 He has advised the German Federal Government on market stability instruments in emission trading systems, the assessment of carbon pricing potential in East and South Asia, and the role of carbon pricing across different sectors of the economy.
 He has also advised the European Commission on the potential for carbon leakage when key EU trade partners implement carbon pricing instruments.
-In addition, Baran conducts analyses and facilitates technical dialogues at the International Carbon Action Partnership (ICAP), a network of more than thirty jurisdictions that share experiences and know-how on the design and implementation of emissions trading.
+In addition, Baran conducts analyses and facilitates technical dialogues at the International Carbon Action Partnership (ICAP), a network of more than thirty jurisdictions that share experience and know-how on the design and implementation of emissions trading.

 Prior to joining adelphi Baran was a Research Fellow at the Grantham Research Institute at the London School of Economics and Political Science.
 Chaired by Professor Nicholas Stern, the Institute is a world-leading centre for policy-relevant research on climate change and the environment.
 During his eight years at the Institute, Baran conducted research on the economics of climate change; design of market-based policy instruments; international and interconnected carbon markets; geoengineering; and the relationship between GHG emissions and the macroeconomy.
 He presented his work and its policy implications to specialised and general audiences around the globe.
 His work on these topics has been published in top peer-reviewed academic journals.